Now that you have built the report you can build a web page

 class.
 This represents the report that you created earlier and allows you to

 manipulate it at runtime.
-The SetTableLocation() method sets the table
+The SetTableLocation() method sets the table location

+out.
 The Crystal Report Viewer's source is then set to the report object.